New advances in universal approximation with neural networks of minimal width: Introduction

-\begin{justify} With the rise of deep neural networks, which have achieved even better results than classical shallow neural networks in various applications, universal approximation results for narrow FNNs have become a popular research topic. \textit{Narrow} FNNs are neural networks of fixed width and arbitrary depth, i.e. they can have an arbitrary number of layers, but the number of neurons in each layer is upper bounded by the \textit{(maximal) width}.
-In this context, for given activation functions, target function class, and chosen norm, the minimal (-maximal) width \(w_{\min}\) refers to the lower bound on the (maximal) width such that the corresponding FNNs, utilizing these activations, can have the universal approximation property for the desired function class.
-To align with literature conventions, we will refer to \(w_{\min}\) as \textit{minimal width}.
-In this sense, \(w_{\min}\) determines the thinnest architecture of a FNN with a given activation function to universally approximate the targeted function class.
-Additionally, for a fixed FNN, we introduce the \textit{minimal interior dimension} \(d_{\min}\), which is the minimal number of neurons in a layer over all layers of the neural network.
-In this regard, an FNN with \(d_{\min}\) smaller than the input and output dimension can be understood as an autoencoder as the network encodes all inputs into features of lower dimension until the layer where \(d_{\min}\) is reached and then decodes these features back to higher dimensional output. \end{justify}
+With the rise of deep neural networks, which have achieved strong results in various applications, universal approximation for \textit{narrow} FNNs has become an active research topic.
+Narrow FNNs have fixed width but arbitrary depth: they can have any number of layers, but the number of neurons per layer is bounded.
+Here, the \textit{width} of an FNN refers to the maximum number of neurons across all layers.
+For given activation functions, target function class, and norm, the \textit{minimal width} \(w_{\min}\) is the smallest width such that the corresponding FNNs can universally approximate the target class.
+By Lemma~1 of \cite{cai2023achieve}, the minimal width is lower bounded by \(\max\{d_x, d_y\}\) for any activation set, where \(d_x\) and \(d_y\) denote the input and output dimensions; we call this the \textit{optimal minimal width} \(w^*_{\min}\).
+Additionally, for a fixed FNN, we define the \textit{minimal interior dimension} \(d_{\min}\) as the minimum number of neurons across all hidden layers.
+An FNN with \(d_{\min}\) smaller than both the input and output dimensions can be viewed as an autoencoder: the network encodes inputs into a lower-dimensional representation until reaching the layer with \(d_{\min}\) neurons, then decodes back to the output dimension.

-\begin{justify} Modern universal approximation results for narrow FNNs not only show that bounds for the width exist for the universal approximation property, but also specify concrete bounds on \(w_{\min}\).
-It is important to note that to obtain an upper bound, approximations of arbitrary precision must be constructed for every function within the target function class.
-In contrast, proving a lower bound only requires finding a single function in the class that the FNN architecture cannot approximate if its width is below the bound.
-Consequently, proving upper bounds for the minimal width, is generally considered more challenging than proving lower bounds. \end{justify}
+Modern universal approximation results for narrow FNNs not only establish the existence of finite width bounds for universal approximation, but also provide concrete bounds on \(w_{\min}\).
+To obtain an upper bound, approximations of arbitrary precision must be constructed for every function in the target class.
+In contrast, proving a lower bound only requires exhibiting a single function that the architecture cannot approximate below that width.
+Consequently, proving upper bounds for the minimal width is generally more challenging than proving lower bounds.